Kettlebell Training 101: 4 Moves for Beginners

-Whether you’re new to kettlebell work or just getting back on the mat after a break from the bells, there are a few movements you can practice to improve your strength and power.
+Whether you’re new to kettlebell work or just getting back on the mat after a break from the bells, there are a few movements you can practice that will help you improve your strength and power.
+As is the case with most things, working with kettlebells is a skill that will have to be developed over time.
+The moves that will be listed in this article are a great place to start, as you’ll be developing the basic foundation of your skillset.

 Below are four kettlebell training movements fit for any level: